osedo/GSA-MREMA/README.md

 Finally it is tested whether the Bayesian information criterion (BIC) of the gene is lower than the BIC for all.

-&nbsp;

-&nbsp;

 ### 4. b) csGSA (cell type specific GSA)

-Gene sets enriched in luminal B cancer cells when compared to luminal A cancer cells.
+Gene sets enriched differentially expressed genes in luminal B cancer cells when compared to luminal A cancer cells.

 ```R
 cancer_w_o_mrema(sum_exp_normalized_object, gene_sets)